What Percent Of Road Rage Incidents Involve A Firearm

 Trends and Latest Developments

 Current Data: Obtaining precise, nationwide data on the percentage of road rage incidents involving firearms is challenging, as many incidents go unreported or are classified under broader categories such as aggravated assault.
-However, available data from studies and law enforcement agencies offer some insights.
-According to the Gun Violence Archive, a non-profit organization that tracks gun violence in the United States, hundreds of road rage incidents involving firearms occur each year.
+Still, available data from studies and law enforcement agencies offer some insights.
+So according to the Gun Violence Archive, a non-profit organization that tracks gun violence in the United States, hundreds of road rage incidents involving firearms occur each year.
 While this represents a relatively small percentage of all road rage incidents, the consequences can be devastating.

 Recent Trends: Recent trends suggest that road rage incidents, in general, have been on the rise in recent years, possibly exacerbated by factors such as increased traffic congestion, economic stress, and social unrest.
 While the exact percentage of incidents involving firearms may fluctuate, the overall trend is concerning.
 Law enforcement agencies in many areas have reported an increase in calls related to aggressive driving and road rage, indicating a growing problem.